wwwlicious/servicestack-discovery-consul/README.md

-Your services will not need to take **any dependencies** on each other and as you deploy updates to your services they will **automatically be registered** and used without reconfiguing the existing services.
+Your services will not need to take **any dependencies** on each other and as you deploy updates to your services they will **automatically be registered** and used without reconfiguring the existing services.

 The automatic and customisable health checks for each service will also ensure that **failing services will not be used**, or if you